tensor5/flAccurateRip/README.md

 ------------

-*flAccurateRip* is a command line tool to verify the accuracy of FLAC files ripped form CD, using the information contained in the AccurateRip™ database about other rips of the same CD.
+*flAccurateRip* is a command line tool to verify the accuracy of FLAC files ripped from CD, using the information contained in the AccurateRip™ database about other rips of the same CD.

 Usage